 gcloud logging metrics list

-For more information about creating a counter metric, including via the Google Cloud Platform Console and the Monitoring API, see Creating a counter metric.
+For more information about creating a counter metric, including via the Google Cloud Console and the Monitoring API, see Creating a counter metric.

 Create an alerting policy

 Create an alert policy to send an email whenever a key version is scheduled for destruction.